section-engineering-education/engineering-education/articles/what-is-an-abi/index.md

 # What is an ABI

 An ABI is an application binary interface.
-It has to do with the implementation details of code i.e. what code turns into when it's compiled.
+The ABI deals with the implementation details of code i.e. what code turns into when it's compiled.
 Sometimes ABIs are in place to conform to hardware/kernel requirements but most of the time they are to make sure that two pieces of binary code can work together (like using a pre-compiled library).

 We can imagine why this might be important: let's say we are using a library with an API that requires the caller to pass some arguments to a function.
 Now, how does your code know how to pass those arguments to the library function?
-Generally, we would use the stack or registers but we want to guarantee that both our code and the library know what to use and in what order.
+Generally we would use the stack or registers, but we want to guarantee that both our code and the library know what to use and in what order.
 This is exactly the problem that an ABI solves.

 In most cases, you as a programmer will never need to deal with conforming to the ABI as the compiler will take care of that for you.
-However different languages can have different ABIs so It is good to know what the ABI does and therefore what differences different languages have.
+However, different languages can have different ABIs so it is good to know what the ABI does, and therefore how difference languages do it differently.

 This article will serve as an introduction to some of the important things that an ABI defines looking at how some current ABIs defines them.